auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 According to critical rationalism, our inductive methods of generalization are not rationally supported but due to "our evolved tendencies."
 We have some mental model, a schema, to successfully determine cause and effect.
 What is it?
 How does it work?

-Consider the relationship of altitude and temperature.
-The higher up we go away from the surface of the Earth, the colder things get, but the relationship goes one way.
-If we cool an object down, it doesn't change its altitude, its height.
-Why does that make sense?

 If you ask a child who has only seen buses with a bus driver and ask them, "can there be a bus without a bus driver?" they should answer yes.
 We intuitively know bus drivers are separate from buses even though 100% of buses in observations have bus drivers.
 How?
 Are we justified?

 In _The Book of Why: the New Science of Cause and Effect_ Judea Pearl and Dana Mackenzie explain the history of cause and effect.
 Going back to the first paper on linear regression, scientists have long been taught not to infer causation from mere correlation, to observations occurring together with no meaningful relationship.
 Further back in time, philosophers have many arguments and questions regarding cause and effect relationships.
 Pearl and Mackenzie argue the topic is confused because of a lack of precise language to formulate cause and effect questions.
 Pearl describes a three-layered explanation of intelligence up to and including understanding cause and effect, seeing, doing, and imagining.
 (See figure 1.2 from the book.)